 We have accessible toilets in public spaces throughout the hotel, and lift access to all floors.

-After a long day exploring the city or working with business associates, it’s time to relax at our on-site bar or tuck into a three course meal at our contemporary yet family-friendly restaurant.
-We’ve also got a Costa coffee bar, so you can get a much-needed pick-me-up to get your start your day right.
+After a long day exploring the city or working with business associates, it’s time to relax at our on-site bar or tuck in to a meal at our contemporary yet family-friendly restaurant.
+We’ve also got a Costa coffee bar, so you can get a much-needed pick-me-up to start your day right.
 If you prefer to relax in your own space, we have room service from 12 noon until 6am, with a smaller night menu running from 10pm.
 You can find out more about our room service on the menu in your hotel room.

 If you’re stuck for ideas for your trip to the Irish capital, here are just a few of our favourite things to do in Dublin.